Country Guide: Panama

 - Original documents should be sent by courier and not through regular mail.

-- All shipments are subject to inspection at the port of entry (POE), but due to cargo congestion and the potential for mishandling, the inspection may occur at the owner of the goods’ residence at the time of delivery.
+- All shipments are subject to inspection at the port of entry (POE), Bond Warehouse but due to cargo congestion and the potential for mishandling, the inspection may occur at the owner of the goods’ residence at the time of delivery within Panama City Limits and has an additional cost.

 - This is a special service and mandatory payment by the owner of the goods directly to the government is required.